 13 rows in set

-If the display format in the example is different from the one in the text, you can execute the following commands to change the format:
+If the display format does not match the examples in this section, you can execute the following commands to change the format:

 obclient>ALTER SESSION SET NLS_DATE_FORMAT = 'YYYY-MM-DD HH24:MI:SS';